How to Choose a Diamond Ring Alternative

 Enchanting most any ring design, colorful gemstones glitter with striking facets and beautiful depth.
 Whether you choose to enliven your ring with a bold blue sapphire, plum-colored amethyst or regal green emerald, the results are immensely eye-catching, especially when the stones are accented with fiery diamonds.

 Bursting with color, gemstones exquisitely complement classic yellow gold, icy white gold and blush rose gold settings.
 From timeless solitaire rings to striking, ornate designs layered with accent stones, gemstone engagement rings are available in diverse designs.
-You can choose from the trendiest styles, including halo, three stone and vintage-inspired settings, many with scintillating diamonds that complement each gem's colorful hues.
+You can choose from the trendiest styles, including halo, three-stone and vintage-inspired settings, many with scintillating diamonds that complement each gem's colorful hues.
 There are many stones to choose from, and each is available in your favorite stone shapes, including cushion, oval, pear, round, emerald, princess and marquise.

 Giving a nod to traditional engagement ring styles while infusing mesmerizing color, gemstone engagement rings come with all sorts of options.
 Among the most popular include: